ArturNuriev1/air-poker/README.md

 A key rule is that whenever a poker hand is created the cards that it uses up cannot be reused afterwards.
 As an example, if in round 1 a card with the number 12 is played, it would create a 4oaK aces plus eight.
 If a card with the number 13 is played in the following turn, it cannot be a 4oaK aces plus nine as all the aces are already used up, so it will instead be a 4oaK twos plus five.

 Players take turns having the first bet, except for the first round where the person with the smaller number played bets first.
 Ante begins at 1 chip (referred to as Air-Bios) and increases by 1 every round.
+Folding will not reveal which card would have won, making it harder to keep track of which playing cards have been used.
 A player will lose after losing all their Air-Bios, or after five rounds the game will end and the person with the most Air-Bios remaining wins.

 ## Local Setup